thomasschuerger/rationalj/README.md

 # RationalJ

-RationalJ is a lightweight Java library for rational numbers.
+RationalJ is a lightweight Java library for rational number arithmetic.
 It is lightweight because it has no external dependencies and as of now only consists of a single class.

 The library manages rational numbers using arbitrary integer precision for numerators and denominators.
 RationalJ internally uses `BigInteger`, therefore the maximum magnitude for numerators and denominators is 2^2147483647-1, which is indeed *big*.